1975 San Diego Chargers season: Week 4: vs. Los Angeles Rams

-A strong performance by Don Woods was wasted as the Chargers lost their first ever regular season overtime game.
-Don Goode's interception and 37-yard return gave San Diego an early chance to score; they reached a first and goal from the 3, but a holding penalty pushed them back, and eventually Wersching hit the goal post with a field goal try from 38 yards out.
-In the 2nd quarter, Goode's third-down tackle at his own 2 forced the Rams to settle for a chip shot Tom Dempsey field goal.
-Wersching was later short from 42 yards, and Dempsey hit a goal post from 57 yards out as Los Angeles ended the half 3–0 ahead.
+A strong performance by Woods was wasted as the Chargers lost their first ever regular season overtime game.
+Don Goode's interception and 37-yard return gave San Diego an early chance to score; they reached a first and goal from the 3, but a holding penalty pushed them back, and eventually Wersching hit a goalpost with a field goal try from 38 yards out.
+In the 2nd quarter, Goode's third-down tackle at his own 2-yard line forced the Rams to settle for a chip shot Tom Dempsey field goal.
+Wersching was later short from 42 yards, and Dempsey hit a goalpost from 57 yards out as Los Angeles ended the half 3–0 ahead.

-Early in the 3rd quarter, Mike Fuller recovered a fumbled punt at the Ram 22, and the offense needed only two plays to capitalize: Gary Garrison's 15-yard catch was followed by Woods fighting through an attempted tackle for a 7-yard touchdown run.
+Early in the 3rd quarter, Fuller recovered a fumbled punt at the Rams 22, and the offense needed only two plays to capitalize: Garrison's 15-yard catch was followed by Woods fighting through an attempted tackle for a 7-yard touchdown run.
 After forcing a three-and-out, the Chargers took over at their own 49, and picked up two first downs before Wersching converted a 36-yard field goal attempt.
-The Rams came back with a game-tying, 70-yard touchdown drive.
+The Rams came back with a game-tying 70-yard touchdown drive.
 They had a chance to take the lead on their next possession, but Dempsey was wide left from 41 yards out.
 Following an exchange of punts, San Diego missed an opportunity of their own.
 Woods had a 22-yard catch and a 13-yard rush on consecutive play, and Garrison's 13-yard catch on 3rd and 10 brought up a 1st and 10 from the Los Angeles 17.
 Tony Baker fumbled while trying to take Fouts's handoff on the next play, and the Rams recovered with nine minutes left in regulation.

-These passed without major incident, and the game went into overtime.
-San Diego won the coin toss and elected to receive the kickoff - they picked up two first downs to reach the Los Angeles 42 yard line, but Fouts was sacked and they were forced to punt.
-The Rams then drove from their own 14 to the Charger 6, converting a pair of third downs along the way.
+The game went into overtime without further incident.
+San Diego won the coin toss and elected to receive the kickoff – they picked up two first downs to reach the Los Angeles 42-yard line, but Fouts was sacked and they were forced to punt.
+The Rams then drove from their own 14 to the Chargers 6, converting a pair of third downs along the way.
 From there, Dempsey's 22-yard field goal won the game.

 Despite the narrow margin of this game, the Rams went on to finish the regular season with ten more wins than San Diego.
 Woods carried 24 times for 105 yards and a touchdown, while catching 6 passes for 57 yards; he accounted for 162 of his side's 272 total yards.